Nandeeswar7/chrysalis/README.md

 ```

 ### 2. Create .env file (optional)
 This step can be skipped.
-Application will run on port 4000 if skipped
+Application will run on port 4000 if skipped.
-Create a .env file in the root directory of the project
+Create a .env file in the root directory of the project.
-Configure PORT
+Configure PORT.

 ```
 PORT=4000